-Turnitin.com: Students will be required to submit their term tests to Turnitin.com for a review of textual similarity and detection of possible plagiarism.
-In so doing, students will allow their term tests to be included as source documents in the Turnitin.com reference database, where they will be used solely for the purpose of detecting plagiarism.
-The terms that apply to the University's use of the Turnitin.com service are described on the Turnitin.com web site.
+Ouriginal: Students will be required to submit their term tests to the University's plagiarism detection tool, Ouriginal, for a review of textual similarity and detection of possible plagiarism.
+In so doing, students will allow their term tests to be included as source documents in the Ouriginal reference database, where they will be used solely for the purpose of detecting plagiarism.
+For more information about this plagiarism detection tool, see the Student Guide.

-If you have problems that prevent you from submitting to Turnitin, please contact the instructor.
-All students are expected to submit to Turnitin, which is voluntary, or provide an alternative.
+If you have problems that prevent you from submitting to Ouriginal, please contact the instructor.
+All students are expected to submit to Ouriginal, which is voluntary, or provide an alternative.
 Failure to do so could result in a grade of ZERO for the term tests.
-For those who do not submit to Turnitin, as an alternative you will be expected to meet with the instructor for a short oral test during which you will be asked questions about the process of writing the term test and your knowledge of the test content.
+For those who do not submit to Ouriginal, as an alternative you will be expected to meet with the instructor for a short oral test during which you will be asked questions about the process of writing the term test and your knowledge of the test content.
 Your test mark may be modified based on how well you answer those questions.